 Set in a beautiful Chinese Mansion is the National Museum.
 It's where you'll find ceramics as well as relics recovered from an ancient shipwreck in the Gulf of Thailand.
 Open Wednesday to Sunday from 9:00 am until 4:00 pm.
-In contrast, there is also a 400 year old dusty museum called Wat Matchimawat.
+In contrast, there is also a 400-year-old dusty museum called Wat Matchimawat.

 Nearby is the Khu Khut Waterfowl Park, a beautiful sanctuary containing about 140 bird species.
-Though I'm not particularly interested in birds of the feathered kind, enthusiastic bird watchers could find something awesome about the place.
+Though I'm not that particularly interested in birds of the feathered kind, enthusiastic bird watchers could find something awesome about the place.

 Songkhla Lake is the largest natural lake in Thailand.
 It was formed from several deep ocean inlets.
-The southern most part is formed from a 380 metre wide opening coming directly from the Gulf of Thailand and has the salinity of about half of that of the ocean.
+The southern most part is formed from a 380-metre wide opening coming directly from the Gulf of Thailand and has the salinity of about half of that of the ocean.
 Most of the water here is tan-colored and rather brackish.
 There are also several small islands scattered about the region.

-The water becomes less salty and takes on a much fresher greener colour at the Thale Luang which is situated further north beyond a six kilometre bottleneck.
-At the northern most end is the Thale Noi settled between a mangrove swamp.
+The water becomes less salty and takes on a much fresher greener colour at the Thale Luang which is situated further north beyond a six-kilometre bottleneck.
+At the northernmost end is the Thale Noi settled between a mangrove swamp.

 The commercial capital of the deep south is a town called Hat Yai.
-It's a brash modern town, has clean air, an excellent road and rail system, but unfortunately lacks any real charm.
+It's a brash modern town, has clean air, an excellent road and rail system but unfortunately, lacks any real charm.

 For a more cultural interest, why not go and see the third largest Buddha in Thailand.
 You will find this big Buddha at Wat Hat Yai Nai in the middle of the town.

 The fights last until one of the bulls are bullied to the edge of the arena or the bull simply runs away.
-Not quite the same atmosphere as that of a Spanish-style-corrida with matadors and picadors, but at least in this case, the bulls get to live longer.
+Not quite the same atmosphere as that of a Spanish-style-corrida with matadors and picadors, but at least, in this case, the bulls get to live longer.

 brother refused the offer.
-Lim Ko Niaw placed a curse on the mosque, saying it would never be finished.
+Lim Ko Niao placed a curse on the mosque, saying it would never be finished.
 She then hanged herself from a nearby cashew-nut tree.

 Today the mosque remains in its original state by the faithful few.
 No attempt to complete her have been undertaken as the local Muslims believe that lightning will strike anyone who dare try.
 Today an annual festival is held during the third lunar month in recognition of her esteem honour.